-After four days of use, and placing ice in the Orca, one user took its actual temperature.
-No, not with any normal device but rather with a IR handheld thermometer.
+After four days of use, and placing ice in the smallest Orca, one user took its actual temperature.
+No, not with any normal device but rather with an IR handheld thermometer.
 You can’t get accuracy any better than that.

-Now let’s look at the Yeti.
-After three days one user reported still having ice in the cooler, however most of the ice had melted.
-The user reported an expectancy that at day four there would still be ice to be found.
+Now let’s look at the YETI.
+After three days one YETI Roadie user reported still having ice in the cooler, however, most of the ice had melted.
+The user reported an expectancy that on day four there would still be ice to be found.

 There may be times when you will need to leave your cooler in areas where other campers are, or out in the open where predators may be able to get into them.

 In this case, you will want to be able to secure the cooler.
 With the Orca you’ll find drilled out corners lining up the lid with the rest of the body, allowing you enough room to place two cooler locks of your choice, one at each front corner.

 The YETI Tundra line also allows you this type of locking area when it comes to security.

 Orca Coolers vs YETI – And The Winner Is…